moderndatacompany/dataos.info/docs/resources/worker/first_steps.md

         stdout:
           codec: ${{codec}}
     ```
-    To get templates for Benthos Workers, click on this link.
-For details about the information of the Benthos Stack, refer to the link: Benthos
+    To get templates for Bento Workers, click on this link.
+For details about the information of the Bento Stack, refer to the link: Bento

 === "Fast Fun Stack"